mrTestEngineer/AccApiFramework/README.md

 ## API Test Automation Framework Using Karate DSL

-This Framework is created to provide functional & performance testing for the Web APIs.
+This Framework is created to provide functional & performance testing for the Web APIs and Services.

 ### **How to Run Tests Locally**
 1- Make sure GIT, Maven, and Java is installed.